tsahara/r7rs/content/procs.md

 \rproto{read-string}{ k port}{procedure}}
 {{< label "readstring" >}}

-Reads the next \var{k} characters, or as many as are available before the end of file, from the textual input \var{port} into a newly allocated string in left-to-right order and returns the string.
+Reads the next _k_ characters, or as many as are available before the end of file, from the textual input _port_ into a newly allocated string in left-to-right order and returns the string.
 If no characters are available before the end of file, an end-of-file object is returned.